 A: This can depend on many factors such as whether or not the employee is a live in caregiver or not, and how many hours are in their scheduled shift.
 The chart below summarizes the sleep time rules for each category of worker.
-Additional information about these requirements is available at http://www.dol.gov/homecare/sleep_time.htm.
+Additional information about these requirements is available at Work Hours | U.S. Department of Labor (dol.gov).